advancedresearch/sync/list-of-cosync-sync.md

 - Primes are cosynchronizable to multiplication
 - Primes are synchronizable to natural numbers

+### Physical Simulations, Center of Mass and Continuous Objects

+- Center of mass is cosycnhronizable chaos attractors to physical simulations
+- Center of mass is synchronizable chaos attractors to continuous objects

 ### Temples, Pilgrims and Offerings

 - Pilgrims are cosynchronizable to temples